wzzfly/webpack-react/README.md

 How to work

-install the deps

-npm install
+1.npm  install
-run the dev server

-npm run dev
+2.npm run dev

-then open http://localhost:8080 to see how it works
+run the dev server then open http://localhost:8080 to see how it works

-npm run build
+3.npm run build